This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Verdict

-The views are spectacular— the layout is good, not great.
-In my opinion Bay Harbor has to potential to be the best course in the state, if and only if, the layout is re-designed and the overall vibe is elevated.
-There, someone had to say it.
+The views are spectacular— the layout is solid, and the course is always in great condition.
+In my opinion Bay Harbor has to potential to easily be a top-5 course in the state, if the layout was slightly re-designed to take out the few 'filler' holes they have.

 STORIES FROM THE